 - 1. Approach the obstacle or the curb slowly, head-on and at a right angle. - 2.
-Depending on the wheel drive type, stop in one of the following positions: - a.
-In the case of centrally driven mobility devices: 5 10 cm before the obstacle. - b.
-For all other drives: approx. 30 50 cm in front of the obstacle. - 3.
 Check the position of the front wheels.
-They must be in driving direction and at right angles to the obstacle. - 4.
-Approach slowly and keep at a consistent speed until the rear wheels have also passed over the obstacle.
+They must be in driving direction and at right angles to the obstacle. - Approach slowly in contact with the obstacle and drive frontward until the rear wheels have also passed over the obstacle. - 4.
+If frontward climbing failed, approach backward and stop the chair at 30-50cm from the obstacle.
+Select driving mode in "sport" and drive backward until front wheels have also passed over the obstacle.